Victorian Railways NA class: 12A

 12A returned to service after an overhaul at Newport in 1973, and was in regular service supplementing the other trafficable NAs at the time.
 In 1981 12A was used in the ABC television series Come Midnight Monday, where it was named Wombat.
 In 1982, it was totally worn out and withdrawn from traffic.

 In 1985 it was placed in storage at the rear of the workshop headshunt in a dismantled state along with 6A until 1990 when it was moved into the workshop for restoration and overhaul.
 It returned to service in March 1993 in all-over black livery.
-In 1998 12A joined 8A with the first passenger train to Gembrook in early october, and then the first regular Gembrook Service on Monday 19 October.
-In June 2004, 12A was grimed up for a special 1950s style Mixed train to Gembrook.
+In 1998 12A joined 8A with the first passenger train to Gembrook in early October, and then the first regular Gembrook Service on Monday 19 October.
+In June 2004, 12A was dirtied up for a special 1950s style Mixed train to Gembrook.

-After a D exam it returned to traffic in March 2005 in Black with red bufferbeams and running boards to commemorate 50 years of the Puffing Billy Preservation Society.
+After a D exam it returned to traffic in March 2005, this time in black with red highlighting to commemorate 50 years of the Puffing Billy Preservation Society.
 In early October 2005, once the celebrations were completed, 12A was taken out of service pending a major overhaul.
 In December that year it was placed in storage at the Menzies Creek Museum.
-10 months later, in October 2006 it was moved under its own steam back to Belgrave, and then its overhaul finally commenced.
-In 2008, a group of apprentices painted the side tanks and cab of the locomotive Canadian Pacific Red and Chocolate.
+10 months later, in October 2006 it was moved under its own steam back to Belgrave for its overhaul.
+In 2008, a group of apprentices painted the side tanks and cab of the locomotive Canadian Pacific red and chocolate.
 The overhaul was finally completed in 2013, with the loco returning to service in September of that year.
 As of January 2021 it is currently undergoing a D exam.